artnoi43/superwatcher/superwatcher-demo/README.md

 ## Sub-engines

 1. UniswapV3Factory: 'PoolCreated' event

     See package [`uniswapv3poolfactoryengine`](./domain/usecase/uniswapv3poolfactoryengine/).

 2. UniswapV3 Pool: 'Swap" event

     See package [`uniswapv3poolengine`](./domain/usecase/uniswapv3poolengine/).

-3. 1inch Limit Order: 'OrderFilled' and 'OrderCanceled' events See package [`oneinchlimitorderengine`](./domain/usecase/oneinchlimitorderengine/)].
+3. 1inch Limit Order: 'OrderFilled' and 'OrderCanceled' events

-This demo service will

-1. Implements `engine.ServiceEngine[K, T]`, and injects that implementaiton into superwatcher `engine.engine[K, T]`.

-This demo code is used to process and track UniswapV3 `Swap` and 1inch LimitOrder topics `OrderFilled` and `OrderCanceled` using superwatcher.

-As of this update, both superwatcher and this demo are not yet done.
+    See package [`oneinchlimitorderengine`](./domain/usecase/oneinchlimitorderengine/)].